morficus/Backgrid-ResponsiveGrid/README.md

 current vesion: v0.1

 An extension for [Backgrid.js](http://backgridjs.com/) to provide a better small-screen-friendly expereince.
 The extention was inspiered by [Zurb's Responsive Tables](http://zurb.com/playground/responsive-tables).

 ##Usage##
 Step 1 - add responsiveBackgrid.js to your page
 Step 2 - add responsiveBackgrid.css to your page

-Step 3 - use the same way as you would Backgrid.Grid, but use Backgrind.Extenssion.ResponsiveGrid during the instantiation like so:
+Step 3 - use the same way as you would Backgrid.Grid, but use Backgrind.Extenssion.ResponsiveGrid during the instantiation:
 ```javascript
 var myFlexGrid = new Backgrid.Extension.ResponsiveGrid({
      columns: columns,